fchwallet/test/tx.md

 ### spv sync data
 ```
 1. node reject
-   may be node banned. (./freecash-cli listbanned)
+   may node been banned. (./freecash-cli listbanned)
    the beter way,let the user choose one node to connected.
 ```